 It’s honey but not made out of bees.
 It’s made out of the sap from a palm tree that grows in La Gomera and it is a sweet treat.
 Ok, it’s a super sweet treat but still a good one.
 At Casa de la Miel de Palma, you will learn everything about this sweet delight and how it’s harvested.
 This is sustainable tourism at its best.

-There is so much interesting information about the Palm Honey and about the palm trees that you won’t know unless you visit this place.
+There is so much interesting information about palm honey and palm trees that you won’t know unless you visit this place.
 It’s free of charge and there is a gift shop where you can buy some palm honey with you to bring back home.
 Palm honey and ice cream is the perfect combination.

 Read more about our visit to Casa de la Miel de Palma here.